asanchezmanas/sampelit/content/marketing/email_seq.md

 ```
 Hi,

-You signed up for the Samplit waitlist.
+You signed up for the Sampelit waitlist.
 Here's a bit more about how the system works.

 Most A/B testing tools split traffic 50/50 and wait.
 That's inefficient.
 Visitors who see underperforming variants are wasted opportunities.